We've looked at the studies and consulted the experts to uncover how to lose belly fat.

 Researchers in one study found that "chronic partial sleep loss may increase the risk of obesity and diabetes".
 And the reason behind this is that our lack of energy and tiredness affects our appetite and glucose levels.
 Which in turn makes us reach for sugary treats for a quick energy hit.

-“You should try to get at least 7 hours of sleep a night,” advises Rob Thorp, Nutritionist and Founder of Vite Naturals.
-“But with this, try to make sure the quality of sleep is sufficient.
+"You should try to get at least 7 hours of sleep a night," advises nutritionist Rob Thorp.
+"But with this, try to make sure the quality of sleep is sufficient.

 "Sleep deprivation increases demotivation, meaning you will be less engaged in sticking to a healthy diet, or participating in exercise," he adds.